There are several types such as Trading Platforms, Brokers, CFD and Peer-to-Peer.

 A lot of seemingly well-respected bitcoin exchanges act questionably when it comes to user accounts and funds.
 Conducting basic research on reputation hardly reflects the actual intents of a service provider as it’s easily forged to appear legitimate.

-A good part of the companies are known to either hire or have in-house PR teams whose job is to suppress negativity in case anything major breaks out, while also deploying other groups with the task of producing negative content for their competitors.
+A good part of the companies are known to either hire or have in-house PR teams whose job is to suppress negativity in case anything major breaks out.
+They also deploy other groups with the task of producing negative content for their competitors.

 With a large amount of money being traded on the exchanges, the security of user funds is of utter importance.
 The prominent platforms are implementing different systems for verification and authorization of deposits & withdrawals such as email confirmations, 2FA authorization, in some cases KYC and secondary passwords.